Statement of Trust Income Allocation and Designations

 Tax Deferral on Distributions1

 Our distributions are paid on a monthly basis and the current annual distribution rate will be $0.40.

-Dream Hard Asset Alternatives Trust (“DAT” or the “Trust”) is a taxable SIFT Trust which requires the Trust to pay tax at the entity level.
-A taxable Canadian holder of DAT Units is generally required to include the taxable income received from the Trust in his or her income tax return.
+The Trust is a taxable SIFT Trust which requires the Trust to pay tax at the entity level.
+A taxable Canadian holder of Trust units is generally required to include the taxable income received from the Trust in his or her income tax return.
 The taxable portion of the distribution has to be included even if the distribution is reinvested under the Distribution Reinvestment Plan.

-- Canadian Unitholders will receive a Statement of Trust Income Allocations and Designations (T3) for income tax purposes.
-You should receive a statement either from your financial institution or stockbroker if you hold your units in an account or directly from DAT’s transfer agent, Computershare Trust Company of Canada, if you are a registered Unitholder and are in possession of a unit certificate.
+Canadian Unitholders will receive a Statement of Trust Income Allocations and Designations (T3) for income tax purposes.
+You should receive a statement either from your financial institution or stockbroker if you hold your units in an account or directly from the Trust’s transfer agent, Computershare Trust Company of Canada, if you are a registered Unitholder and are in possession of a unit certificate.

 1 Our tax comments, including the illustration below are general in nature only and are not intended to be nor should they be considered to be legal or tax advice to any prospective, actual, or former Unitholder.
 Prospective, actual or former Unitholders should always consult their own professional tax advisors for advice on the tax consequences of an investment in, or disposition of our Units.